Urchmaney/medico-backend/README.md

 3. Run `rails db:create` and `rails db:migrate` to set up database.

+4. Run `rails test` to run tests and confirm all test run successfully.

-4. Run `rails server` to host on your local machine. can host it on a live server and make neccessary changes to api links.
+4. Run `rails server` to host on your local machine.
+It can also be hosted it on a live server.But make neccessary changes to api links in calling application.

 ### Authors
 ---